moosend/mooskin-ui/CONTRIBUTING.md

 1. Fork the Mooskin repository on Github
 2. Clone your fork to your local machine `git clone git@github.com:<yourname>/mooskin-ui.git`
+3. Create an upstream remote and sync your local copy before you branch. `git remote add upstream git@github.com:moosend/mooskin-ui.git`
-3. Create a branch `git checkout -b my-topic-branch`
+4. Create a branch `git checkout -b my-topic-branch`
-4. Make your changes, lint, then push to github with `git push origin my-topic-branch`.
+5. Make your changes, lint, then push to github with `git push origin my-topic-branch`.
-5. Visit github and make your pull request.
+6. Visit github and make your pull request.

 ### Coding style